insanerwayner/misModules/readme.md

 Used to store and retrieve passwords for other commands.

+### misServer

+Used to manage Windows Servers' various services easily.

 ### misScripting

 Cmdlets to make some advanced scripting easier.
 For use in some of the other Modules.